Posted on June 4, 2014 in Teen Drug Addiction

 The researchers concluded that, compared to the participating young teens with no background of prenatal cocaine exposure, the teenagers prenatally exposed to the drug had higher rates of lifetime use for essentially all substances.
 For example, while only 26 percent of non-exposed teens had smoked cigarettes, 35 percent of exposed teens had smoked.
 Twenty-three percent of the non-exposed teens involved in the study had used marijuana, while 33 percent of exposed teens had used the drug.
 Thirty-five percent of non-exposed teens had consumed alcohol, while 40 percent of exposed teens had consumed alcohol.
 Finally, 50 percent of the non-prenatally exposed participants had used a drug other than marijuana, while 59 percent of the cocaine-exposed participants had used another drug.

 The authors of the study published in Drug and Alcohol Dependence also used data gathered from the Youth Risk Behavior Surveillance Survey to assess the impact of early-life exposure to lead or a violent environment on a young teen’s chances of drinking or using drugs.
 They concluded that, together with prenatal cocaine exposure, early lead exposure increases the risks for alcohol consumption.
 They also concluded that, together with prenatal cocaine exposure, early exposure to violence increases the risks for all forms of substance use except drinking.
+In these teens, it is especially important for them to participate in addiction treatment.

 Struggling with drug or alcohol addiction?